DD2480-Group22-2025/DD2480-discord.js/packages/discord.js/DD2480-docs/onboarding.md

   The build concluded automatically without errors, when using pnpm as the package manager.

 - How well do examples and tests run on your system(s)?
-  Running `pnpm run test` ran 27 tests that were all successful.
+  Running `pnpm run test` ran 27 tasks that were all successful.
 Amazing!